-Description: This bill increases the cap on how much the VA can pay for the cost of home care from 65% of the cost of nursing home care to 100%.
-The bill also:
+Description: This bill PREVIOUSLY increased the cap on how much the VA can pay for the cost of home care from 65% of the cost of nursing home care to 100%.

 Description: This bill provides for coverage of home-based extended care services under Medicare.
 Specifically, the bill provides for coverage of services that are furnished to Medicare beneficiaries in their homes by home health agencies, including nursing care, meals and nutritional support, home medical supplies, nonemergency medical transportation, and care coordination.